JamesDeLay/jamesdelay.dev-v2/_projects/raspberrypi.md

 ---
 title: 'Raspberry Pi Home Lab: Part I '
 excerpt: 'I built and automated the setup of a Raspberry Pi cluster using Ansible and k3s.
-All you need to get started is an SD card flashed with Raspian and a basic understanding of your home network.'
+All you need to get started is an SD card flashed with Raspian and a basic understanding of your home network.
+I plan to use the cluster as a sandbox to learn more about Kubernetes.'
 coverImage: '/assets/projects/raspberry_pi/pi_logo.jpeg'
 ogImage:
   url: '/assets/projects/raspberry_pi/pi_logo.jpeg'